MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/b2b/set-up-b2b-site.md

 ### Create a business partner request page

 The request to become a business partner is initiated using the **Partner sign up** module on a business partner request page.
 This module allows you to collect the user information necessary for the sign-up process.
-ALso, the **Business account address** module to capture the business user's address.
+Also, the **Business account address** module to capture the business user's address.

-To set up and configure the business partner request page in Commerce site builder, follow these steps.
+To set up and configure the business partner request page in site builder, follow these steps.

 1. Create a template that includes partner sign-up, breadcrumb, header, footer, content block, text block, and product collection modules.
 Enter "Sign-up" as the name for this template.
 1. Create a page named "Business Partner Request" using the **Sign-up** template you created.